Team of complexity scientists present ‘meme’ model for multiple diseases.

 The researchers first began to compare biological contagions and social contagions in 2015 at the Santa Fe Institute, a transdisciplinary research center where Hébert-Dufresne was modeling how social trends propagate through reinforcement.
 The classic example of social reinforcement, according to Hébert-Dufresne, is “the phenomenon through which ten friends telling you to go see the new Star Wars movie is different from one friend telling you the same thing ten times.”

-Like multiple friends reinforcing a social behavior, the presence of multiple diseases makes an infection more contagious that it would be on its own.
+Like multiple friends reinforcing a social behavior, the presence of multiple diseases makes an infection more contagious than it would be on its own.
 Biological diseases can reinforce each other through symptoms, as in the case of a sneezing virus that helps to spread a second infection like pneumonia.
 Or, one disease can weaken the host’s immune system, making the population more susceptible to a second, third, or additional contagion.

 When diseases reinforce each other, they rapidly accelerate through the population, then fizzle out as they run out of new hosts.
 According to the researchers’ model, the same super-exponential pattern characterizes the spread of social trends, like viral videos, which are widely shared and then cease to be relevant after a critical mass of people have viewed them.